Vanessa Ferrari: 2006–2008

-In April 2007 Ferrari competed at the European Championships in Amsterdam, Netherlands.
-She won the all around final with a score of 61.075.
-In event finals, she placed sixth on uneven bars scoring 14.375, eighth on balance beam scoring 13.550, and first on floor scoring 15.400.
+In April 2007, Ferrari competed at the European Championships in Amsterdam, Netherlands.
+She won the all-around final with a score of 61.075.
+In event finals, she placed sixth on uneven bars, scoring 14.375, eighth on balance beam, scoring 13.550, and first on floor, scoring 15.400.
 In September she competed at the 2007 World Championships in Stuttgart, Germany.
 She contributed scores of 15.100 on vault and 14.775 on uneven bars toward the Italian team's fourth-place finish.
-Individually, she won the bronze medal in the all around final with a score of 60.550.
-In event finals, she placed eighth on uneven bars scoring 14.700 and sixth on floor scoring 15.050.
+Individually, she won the bronze medal in the all-around final with a score of 60.550.
+In event finals, she placed eighth on uneven bars, scoring 14.700 and sixth on floor, scoring 15.050.

 Ferrari competed at the 2008 European Championships in Clermont-Ferrand, France.
-She contributed an all around score of 59.400 toward the Italian team's fourth-place finish.
+She contributed an all-around score of 59.400 toward the Italian team's fourth-place finish.

 Beijing Olympics

-In August Ferrari competed at the 2008 Summer Olympics in Beijing, China.
-In qualifications, she contributed an all around score of 58.300 to the Italian team's tenth-place finish.
-Individually she qualified to the all around final in twenty-first place.
+In August, Ferrari competed at the 2008 Summer Olympics in Beijing, China.
+In qualifications, she contributed an all-around score of 58.300 to the Italian team's tenth-place finish.
+Individually, she qualified for the all-around final in twenty-first place.
 In the all around final, she placed eleventh with a score of 59.450.